openfaas/docs/docs/architecture/production.md

 ### Use a non-root user

-Each template authored by the OpenFaaS project already uses a non-root user, but if you have your own templates then ensure that they are running as a non-root user to help mitigate against vulnerabilities.
+Each template authored by the OpenFaaS Project already uses a non-root user, but if you have your own templates then ensure that they are running as a non-root user to help mitigate against vulnerabilities.

 ### Enable a read-only filesystem